dhammacakka/americanmonk/content/posts/what-is-killing.md

 4. Effort: Making the attack.
 5. Result: The being dies.

-If all five are met, the precept is broken.
+If all five are met, the precept killing (pāṇātipāta) is broken.
 This rule applies equally to Self-Defense, Euthanasia, and Abortion—Kamma judges the intention to destroy life, not the justification for doing so.

 # The Five Precepts